What is it?

-EasyQuery uses a special repository (so-called “data model”) that allows you to hide the details of your database organization from the end-users.
-It contains information about tables, links between them, some entities of the data domain and operators which can be used in query conditions (such as “is equal to” or “is more than”).
+EasyQuery uses a special repository (called “data model”) that allows you to hide the details of your database structure from the end-users.
+It contains information about tables, links between them, entities of the data domain (and their attributes) and operators which can be used in query conditions (such as "equals” or “is greater than”).

-Data Model Editor (DME) is a GUI tool that allows to create/edit such data models.
+Data Model Editor (DME) is a GUI tool (Windows only for now) that allows you to create and modify data models.

 Though being easy to use and self-explanatory, data model editing requires some understanding of the relational databases handling.
 Users totally unfamiliar with database management should better leave this dialog for a database operator or another experienced user.